FarronF/limerick-council-meetings/meetings/2022/12/20-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Travel & Transportation Strategic Policy Committee Meeting - 25th October 2022.md

 Mr. O’Reilly stated that at a number of locations, engineering measures may be deemed

 necessary.
-It is currently a work in progress and will be dealt with on a case-by-case basis.--- 4
+It is currently a work in progress and will be dealt with on a case-by-case basis.
+---
+4

 Mr. Kennedy advised Bus Connects has started and traffic management will be part of the Bus